-Laboratory workers must be trained to department and laboratory-specific safety procedures.
+Laboratory workers must also be trained in any department and laboratory-specific safety procedures.
 Under NMSU policy, each department or administrative unit is required to have an Emergency Action Plan (EAP).
-All laboratory staff must be trained and familiar with the information contained in their department EAP.
+All laboratory staff must be trained and familiar with the information contained in the department EAP.

-Laboratory workers must also receive training on the specific chemical hazards and physical hazards they could be exposed to while working in their laboratory.
-Training on laboratory-specific emergency procedures, including the location and operation of emergency safety equipment available in the laboratory, must be provided by the Laboratory Supervisor or designee.
-Hands-on, proficiency training should be provided before a worker can perform high hazard operations or use potentially hazardous laboratory equipment such as centrifuges, autoclaves or other specialized equipment.
+Laboratory workers must also receive training on the specific chemical hazards and physical hazards they will be working with or could be exposed to while working in the laboratory.
+Training must also be provided on laboratory-specific emergency procedures and the location and operation of available emergency equipment.
+This training is typically provided by the Laboratory Supervisor or designee.
+Hands-on, proficiency training should also be provided before workers perform high hazard operations or use potentially hazardous laboratory equipment such as centrifuges, autoclaves, or other specialized equipment.

-Department and laboratory-specific training must be documented per the Safety Training Documentation and Recordkeeping section below.
-Required specific training will vary depending on the duties of the worker but will likely include some combination of the following:
+Department and laboratory-specific training must be documented per the Safety Training Documentation and Recordkeeping (Section 4.3).
+Required specific training depends on the specific duties of the worker but will likely include some combination of the following: